 If you regularly write manuscripts and submit these to peer-reviewed journals you have the moral obligation to also peer review manuscripts for other scientists.
 In addition, good peer reviews should screen out bad science.
-So providing peer review is important.
+So peer reviewing is important.

-I wrote a blog previously why it is often difficult to find peer reviewers, resulting in long delays, and that manuscripts are sometimes rejected because no peer reviewers could be found.
+I wrote a blog previously on why it is often difficult to find peer reviewers.
+This difficulty can result in long delays of the peer review process and manuscripts are sometimes even rejected because no peer reviewers could be found.
 You would hate it if that happened to you.
 So once you receive an invitation to peer review, read the abstract –which is usually provided with the invitation- and consider writing the review.
 Is it within your expertise?
-Also make sure you have no conflict of interest before accepting: such as being a close collaborator (I once received a request to peer review an article on which I was a co-author…).
+Also make sure you have no conflict of interest before accepting: such as being a close collaborator (I once received a request to peer review an article on which I was an author…).

 After accepting invitations to review manuscripts

 The peer reviewer is expected to critically read and evaluate a manuscript in their specialty field, and then provide a respectful, constructive, and honest feedback to the authors.